cnbbooks/lfe-casting-spels/README.md

 What will you be copying, you ask?
 A-ha!
 This is the best part: **your own text adventure game!**

+First, though, we're going to have to cover some basics.
+But take heart: you'll be coding up some gamey goodness in no time ;-)

 ## What is LFE?